Dan-in-CA/decorrstretch/README.md

   `pip3 install numpy`

 To use the process_image utility:
-from the decorrstretch folder run
+from the decorrstretch directory run
 `python3 process_image.py`

 Enter the name or path of the image file to be processed.